RazvanBerbece/thisStrain/README.md

 # thisStrain
 Python-side, creates a ML model which identifies cannabis strains using a dataset of images scraped from the internet.
 The model takes as input an Image with (supposedly) a cannabis leaf and outputs its strain.
-Client-side (Swift), analyses the input image and outputs the strain label in a nicely-finished UI.
+Client-side (Swift), sends a request to the API made in Flask (which encorporates the ML model) with an encoded image and receives the output of the model.

 # Status
 - [x] API